intarchboard/draft-iab-privacy-partitioning/draft-kuepau-iab-privacy-partitioning.md

 is shared between these parties limits the amount of information about a single client that can be concentrated by a server.

-# Partitioning
+# Privacy Partitioning

-This document defines "partitioning" as the general technique used to separate the data and metadata visible to various parties in network communication, with the aim of improving user privacy.
+This document defines "privacy partitioning" as the general technique used to separate the data and metadata visible to various parties in network communication, with the aim of improving user privacy.

-At a high level, partitioning can be described as separating *who* someone is from *what* they do.
+At a high level, privacy partitioning can be described as separating *who* someone is from *what* they do.

 Partitioning is not a binary state, but a spectrum.
 It is difficult, and potentially impossible,